spl0k/supysonic/README.md

     I personnaly use SQLite (`sqlite:////var/supysonic/supysonic.db`), but it might not be the brightest idea for large libraries.
   * **cache_dir**: path to a cache folder.
 Mostly used for resized cover art images.
 Defaults to `<system temp dir>/supysonic`.
   * **log_file**: path and base name of a rolling log file.
+  * **scanner_extensions**: space-separated list of file extensions the scanner is restricted to.
+If omitted, files will be scanned regardless of their extension
 * Section **lastfm**:
   * **api_key**: Last.FM [API key](http://www.last.fm/api/accounts) to enable scrobbling
   * **secret**: Last.FM API secret matching the key.